SonicZentropy/Cataclysm-DDA/data/BOYD_CHANGES.md

 - Athletics effects improved so you actually want to train it
 - Faster vender restock
 - Put any tool on your workshop or kitchen
-- CBM prep can't fail [time-wasting annoyance]
+- CBM prep can't fail -time-wasting annoyance
-- Integrated toolset back to prior awesomeness
+- Integrated toolset back to prior awesomeness - god forbid I get excited to find a CBM
-- No dust
+- No dust - Who did this horrible thing
-- Increase amount NPCs will let you owe them
+- Increase amount NPCs will let their debts to you reach - Why the fuck would they care
 - Control laptop returns
-- Jackhammers can dig walls again
+- Jackhammers can dig walls again PF
-- Mining times unnerfed
+- Mining times unnerfed PF
-- Dismembering times unnerfed
+- Dismembering times unnerfed PF
-- Betavoltaic cells price unnerfed
+- Betavoltaic cells price unnerfed PF
+- Brought back old Packrat (kinda) by having it summon a bespoke pocket with 5L of space
+- NPC Chat option to switch controlled character
+- Fungal terrain spreads fire again PF
+- Gold is valuable again PF
+- Unnerf joint torsion ratchet CBM
+- Revert window movement cost reduction
+- Revert all 328493849566 of the charges to count changes, this is simply a terrible change in every way as it stands.
+Please send help my CPU is on fire
+- Revert Psychopaths not being able to swap to other NPCs
+- Revert the removal of bundles